 If you have questions about your Nationwide Retirement Solutions Account (457 Deferred Compensation), call 1- (877) 677-3678 or visit them on the web at NRSforu.com

 Supplemental insurance products help employees fill the gaps when it comes to meeting their health insurance needs.
 Supplemental health insurance is a type of insurance policy designed to cover the gaps that your regular health insurance may have due to deductibles and co-payments.
 It covers additional expenses that your primary insurance doesn’t cover, such as lost income and living expenses.
-BREC’s supplemental benefits include: Short -Term Disability, Cancer/Critical Illness and Term Life.
+BREC’s voluntary supplemental benefits include: accident coverage, critical Illness, short-term disability and whole Life.
 For more information please click here.

 BREC employees accumulate sick leave at the rate of 120 hours per year the first five years they are employed; accrual of hours will increase based on the number of years of service, thereafter, up to 192 hours for 15 or more years.
 Employee is eligible to utilize leave after 30 days of continuous employment.

 This is only a summary of the Recreation and Park Commission's Employee Benefits.
 Any benefit or policy may be changed at any time at the discretion of the Commission.
 This summary does not constitute an express or implied contract.
 For more information about any of the benefits described above contact the Benefits Division at (225) 273-6430 and remember "It All Starts at BREC".